pirate/inject-luxinate/README.md

 _www    ALL=NOPASSWD: /path/to/inject-luxinate/download.py
 ```

-That will allow you to call luxinate using a URL from your browser.
+That will allow you to call Luxinate using a URL from your browser.
 After doing this step, opening [http://localhost/lux/lux.php?url=(...)](http://localhost/lux/lux.php?url=https://soundcloud.com/c-m-b-3/my-nyan-cat-dubstep-remix) should begin to download the Nyan Cat song to the download_dir location set in `luxinate/_config.xml`.

 Now for part two, getting the download buttons injected: